victordibia/tjwave/README.md

 Install Dependencies

     npm install
+    # try 'sudo rm -rf node_modules'  and 'sudo npm install --unsafe-perm' if you run into errors installing dependencies

 Set the audio output to your audio jack.
 For more audio channels, check the [config guide. ](https://www.raspberrypi.org/documentation/configuration/audio-config.md)